sergei-grechanik/wezterm/README.md

+# Image placement using Unicode placeholders

+This fork of wezterm implements an extension to the kitty graphics protocol that allows placing images using a special Unicode symbol as a placeholder.
+This approach should work with tmux, vim and similar applications without them knowing anything about the kitty graphics protocol.

+To upload and display images using Unicode placeholders there is a script called `tupimage` that you can find [here](https://github.com/sergei-grechanik/tupimage) (just put it somewhere under your `$PATH`).

 # Wez's Terminal

 <img alt="WezTerm Icon" src="https://raw.githubusercontent.com/wez/wezterm/main/assets/icon/terminal.png" align="left"> *A GPU-accelerated cross-platform terminal emulator and multiplexer written by <a href="https://github.com/wez">@wez</a> and implemented in <a href="https://www.rust-lang.org/">Rust</a>*